hairyhenderson/go-fsimpl/url_schemes.md

 ### `aws+sm`

 The _scheme_ and _path_ components are used by this filesystem.
+This may be an [_opaque_ URI](#opaque-uris) (rather than a hierarchical URL) when the secret name or prefix does not begin with a `/` character (e.g. `aws+sm:prod/env1`).

 - _scheme_ must be `aws+sm`
-- _path_ is used optionally to specify the root secret heirarchy
+- _path_ is used optionally to specify the root secret heirarchy (this may be a hierarchical path beginning with `/`, or an opaque path without a leading `/`)

 #### Examples

-- `aws+sm:///` - filesystem that makes all accessible secrets available
+- `aws+sm:///` - filesystem that makes all accessible secrets available which are prefixed with a `/` character.
 - `aws+sm:///scoped/secrets` - filesystem that makes available only secrets
-    with a prefix of `/scoped/secrets`.
+    whose names begin with `/scoped/secrets/`.
+- `aws+sm:` - filesystem that makes available all accessible secrets which are not prefixed with a `/` character.
+- `aws+sm:prod/env1` - filesystem that makes available only secrets whose names begin with `prod/env1/`.

 ### `aws+smp`